dakujem/oliva-tree/README.md

 ```

 ### Building trees from linear data structures
 You can build trees from linear data structures, such as database results, using `DataTree` class and tree builders.
+You can also build trees from data already in tree structure.

 #### Recursive tree
 A trivial data tree where each data-node has a pointer to its parent.